Three-part micro-certificate series

 - Courageous Workplaces

-Note: Each module is open for the entire semester.
+Note: Registration is open for the entire semester.
 Participants are able to register and take the module at any time during the semester.
 The module is expected to take up to eight hours in total to complete but there is no time limit, as long as the module is completed by the last day of the semester.

 Currently available courses are linked below.